 Here’s the thing about pet-friendly Airbnb’s:

-While theoretically you can filter Airbnb’s search results to show only “pet-friendly” listings, the reality is that there are huge variations in their actual dog-friendliness.
+While you can filter Airbnb’s search results to show only “pet-friendly” listings, in reality there are huge variations in actual dog-friendliness.

 Why some places have so many rules about pets

 We spoke to several accommodation operators, and some of the stories they told us are unbelievable.